 This luxurious appetizer, while quick and easy to make with inexpensive ingredients, is sophisticated and divine with mushrooms, broccoli, and hominy kernels, cooked in wine, garlic, and butter.
-Piled on crusty crostini toast, this easy recipe is the perfect touch to add to any holiday spread.
+Piled on crusty crostini toast, this Winter Crostini with Mushrooms, Broccoli, and Hominy recipe is the perfect touch to add to any holiday spread.

 Merry Christmas and Happy Holidayzzz!
 We are all in the thick of it right now, aren’t we?
 Amazon Prime, thank you for existing.

 This is precisely why I wanted to make this recipe.
 To give you something easy to prepare, but have it still be all perdy and grown-up and elegant and healthy and posh and just a really great addition to a holiday spread.